Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 3. Install and configure the operating system and software
 4. Set up networking
 5. Maintain and monitor the hardware
-6. Replace hardware when it became outdated or failed
+6. Replace hardware when it became outdated
 7. Hire a full IT team to manage the infrastructure

 And this was not just for servers, but also for: